Overwatch (video game): Release and marketing

+Announcement and beta

 Overwatch was formally announced at the BlizzCon event on November 7, 2014; the game was playable during the event to all attendees, with fourteen characters available to select from.
 During this event, Blizzard released a cinematic trailer and an extended gameplay video for the game.
 A month after the BlizzCon event, in December 2014, Blizzard published character introduction videos to its YouTube channel and followed up on this May 2015 by posting weekly videos of game footage and character highlights.

 A closed beta period for Overwatch across all three platforms began on October 27, 2015.
 The closed beta was put on "extended break" in December and brought back in February 2016.
 Following the March 2016 release announcement, Blizzard announced an open beta period from May 5 to 9 for any registered user of the Battle.net client.
 The open beta proved popular with Blizzard reporting over 9.7 million players participating, and as a way of showing thanks, extended the open beta period by one extra day.

+Release

 In the week before release, Blizzard arranged to have three giant-sized boxes (approximately 15 ft tall) of various Overwatch heroes, as if being sold as packaged action figures, put on display across the globe at Hollywood, Paris, and Busan, South Korea.
 The displays were created by Alliance Studios, led by Steve Wang, who has collaborated with Blizzard before on past projects, and Eddie Yang.
 After planning the design of the sculptures in January 2016, teams across the world, including Droga5, Scicon, Stratasys and Egads, raced to print, finish and assemble the works in time for the game's release.
 Propelled by Overwatch, Blizzard had over 50% of the American advertisement share among gaming industry brands from May 16 to June 15, 2016.

 Overwatch was released for PlayStation 4, Windows, and Xbox One on May 24, 2016.
 Blizzard allowed retailers to sell physical copies of the game a day before to help players prepare for the servers' launch.

 Two special editions of Overwatch were released alongside the base game.
 The Origins Edition, available both as a downloadable and retail product, includes the base game and five additional character skins, as well as other bonus items for other Blizzard games via Battle.net.
-The Collectors Edition, only available as retail, includes the Origins Edition content as well as a statue of Soldier: 76, one of the playable characters, along with the game's soundtrack and a source book.
+The Collectors Edition, only available as retail, includes the Origins Edition content as well as a statue of Soldier: 76, one of the playable characters, along with the game's soundtrack on CD and a source book.